-We take an intentional approach to fostering the growth and development of certified minority- and women-owned business enterprises through our award-winning Supplier Inclusion Program.
+We take an intentional approach to fostering the growth and development of certified diverse-owned business enterprises through our award-winning Supplier Diversity & Inclusion Program.
 The program streamlines Kroger’s procurement process, helping connect businesses of all sizes and sectors with the appropriate decision makers within our enterprise.
 Over the past 30 years, the program has played an important role in developing Kroger’s diverse supplier network by helping businesses:

 - Determine if their products and/or services align with our company’s strategies